timathomas/github-talks/gitWorkFlow/PITCHME.md

-# git and Github.com Workflows
+# git & Github.com Workflows

 What to do with all that code...